ashikibrahim07/react-portfolio/README.md

    ```

 2. Open your browser and visit `http://localhost:3000` to view the portfolio.

-# Live Demo

-You can view the live demo of the personal portfolio [here](https://ashikibrahim07.github.io/ashik-ibrahim-portfolio-react/).

 # Contribution
 If you want to contribute to this project, please follow the guidelines outlined in CONTRIBUTING.md.